tomswartz07/SpaceLaunchSlackBot/README.md

 ## Running
 The bot will run and post the details of the next rocket launch, as determined via info from [LaunchLibrary](http://launchlibrary.net/)

+## Contributing

+Check out the Issues page for a list of potential tasks and features that are on the roadmap to be added.
+Once you select an issue or feature that you would like to work on, please assign yourself that issue.